 Among his peers in the literary community, Heaney is perhaps best remembered for his generosity of spirit and unstinting support of younger writers, championing them in public and encouraging them in private correspondence.
 (He was particularly devoted to sending postcards to friends and family.)
 Famously, an early recipient of this support was the young Paul Muldoon, but there were countless others to whom he acted as a guiding spirit.
 He was a supporter and patron of many poetry organisations and prizes - including Poetry Ireland, the Poetry Archive, the Irish Literary Society and Poetry Aloud.

-His untimely death in Dublin on 30 August, 2013 prompted a huge outpouring of grief in his native Ireland and around the world.
+His untimely death in Dublin on 30 August 2013, after a short illness, prompted a huge outpouring of grief in his native Ireland and around the world.
 Fellow writers expressed their sorrow and shock, paying tribute in obituaries to Heaney’s exceptional gifts as a poet and his personal warmth, while international figures spoke of his legacy beyond the world of letters, with President Bill Clinton calling him ‘a powerful voice for peace’.